 - Minor depression: As the name implies, this is less severe than major depression but just as harmful.
 Because those with this disorder may go long periods without feeling depressed, identifying what’s triggering their sadness can be difficult for those with minor depression.

-- Postpartum depression: Postpartum depression affects women who’ve given birth; those who underwent caesarian sections or had a miscarriage are at higher risk.
+- Postpartum depression: Postpartum depression affects women who’ve given birth; those who underwent cesarean sections or had a miscarriage are at higher risk.
 This disorder can onset immediately or months after childbirth.

-- Our Therapy Buddy app: A personal progress assistant that helps track your journey as you attend therapy.
+- Our Therapy Buddy app: A personal progress assistant that helps track your journey as you attend depression counseling.

 Don’t let depression claim another day.
-Call Thriveworks in Lubbock, TX—our team of providers is ready to help you find solid ground.
-Call to get started and to be matched with a mental health professional, one with the experience and professional insight you need to start moving forward.
+Book a session at Thriveworks in Lubbock, TX—our team of providers is ready to help you find solid ground.